List of The Grudge characters: Mar

 Mar is a black cat that belonged to Toshio.
-Takeo drowned him (stuffed into a microwave oven microwaved to death in Ju-on: The Beginning of The End) along with his son which is why his spirit is linked with Toshio's spirit.
-This is the reason why his meows come out of Toshio's mouth.
-Mar turns up every now and again, usually to create suspense, and is sometimes seen around Toshio, his appearance is usually to warn people of their impending doom.
-He has an extended and high-pitched meow, which sometimes comes out of Toshio's mouth.
-He was not seen in The Grudge 3 except for in archive footage, though his meow still came out of Toshio's mouth.
+Takeo drowned him (though he was originally microwaved to death in Ju-on: The Beginning of The End) along with Toshio.
+For this reason, his spirit is linked with Toshio's spirit.
+Mar’s appearance is usually to warn people of their impending doom.
+He has an extended and high-pitched meow, which occasionally comes out of Toshio's mouth.
+He was not seen in The Grudge 3 except for in archive footage.

 The Grudge

 The Grudge is the first film in the series and a remake of the Japanese film Ju-on: The Grudge.
-It follows a similar storyline though with different ending.
+It follows a similar storyline but with a different ending.
 The film focuses on Karen Davis, and revolves around Karen encountering the curse and trying to end it herself before all people around her die.
 Karen ends up being the only survivor.